KyreSPWN/SPWN/RoE.md

 - Infractions to these guidelines will be discussed with the offenders or applicable offender's alliance Admiral / ROE Officer to discuss the best next steps.

 - SPWN has a 3 strike rule we are implementing beginning 10/8/23.
-We will hold our players accountable for items like no SS screenshots or ROE violations.
+We will hold our players accountable for items like no screenshots or ROE violations.